farhan-galib/conversational-ai-platform/README.md

 | Support Availability | Business hours only | 24/7 omnichannel |
 | First Call Resolution | 30% | 65% |

-**Constraints:** No centralized data repository · Multi-layered RBAC · CRM/Middleware/Ticketing integration complexity · No 24/7 availability
+**Constraints:**
+- **No centralized knolwedge repository** — Important data/information is been stored in a scattered manner
+- **CRM/Middleware/Ticketing integration complexity** — Hard to integrate due to complexity

 ---